This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have chest pain.

-- You could have nerve damage that makes it hard for you to cough and clear the fluid from your airway.
-Nerve damage also increases the risk that you will have trouble swallowing, or develop gastroesophageal reflux or infections after your transplant.
+- Nerve damage may make it hard for you to cough and clear the fluid from your airway.
+Nerve damage may also make it hard to swallow.
 Your new lung may not function properly.
-You may need another transplant.
-If you have a single-lung transplant, the non-transplanted lung could collapse or develop an infection or cancer.
+You may develop a life-threatening blood clot.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.